zhulinn/Angular7-SpringBoot-hybrid-project/README.md

 # Angular7-SpringBoot-hybrid-project
 This a hybrid Angular 7 & Spring Boot Maven project.
 It combines Angular 7 and Spring Boot codes into one single Maven project.
-It can be used to demo a RESTful web application with a single project.
+It can be used to demo a RESTful web application with a single project, e.g. Heroku

 #### Live Demo:  [https://springboot-angular-shop.herokuapp.com/](https://springboot-angular-shop.herokuapp.com/)